axolotl0-0/Algal_Blooms_Lough_Neagh/README.md

 ### IRIS Segmentation
 ## Supervised Machine Learning Methods
 ### Convolutional Neural Networks (CNN)
+#### Introduction to CNNs

+Convolutional Neural Networks, commonly known as CNNs, are a class of deep neural networks specially designed to process data with grid-like topology, such as images {cite}`Goodfellow-et-al-2016,lecun2015deep`.
+Originating from the visual cortex's biological processes, CNNs are revolutionising the way we understand and interpret visual data.

+#### Why CNN for Image Data?

+Traditional neural networks, when used for images, suffer from two main issues:

+- **Too many parameters**: For a simple 256x256 colored image, an input layer would have \(256 * 256 * 3 = 196,608\) neurons, leading to an enormous number of parameters even in the first hidden layer.
+- **Loss of spatial information**: Flattening an image into a vector for traditional neural networks can lose the spatial hierarchies and patterns in the image, which are often crucial for understanding and interpreting visual data.

+CNNs address both issues by introducing convolutions.

+#### Key Components of CNN

+1. **Convolutional Layer** {cite}`lecun2015deep`: This is the core building block of a CNN.
+It slides a filter (smaller in size than the input data) over the input data (like an image) to produce a feature map or convolved feature.
+The primary purpose of a convolution is to extract features from the input data.
+2. **Pooling Layer**: Pooling layers are used to reduce the dimensions of the feature maps, thereby reducing the number of parameters and computation in the network.
+The most common type of pooling is max pooling.
+3. **Fully Connected Layer**: After several convolutional and pooling layers, the final classification is done using one or more fully connected layers.
+Neurons in a fully connected layer have connections to all activations in the previous layer, as seen in regular neural networks.
+4. **Activation Functions**: Non-linearity is introduced into the CNN using activation functions.
+The Rectified Linear Unit (ReLU) is the most commonly used activation function in CNNs.

+#### How CNNs Learn Spatial Hierarchies

+CNNs learn spatial hierarchies automatically.
+The initial layers might learn to detect edges, the next layers learn to detect shapes by combining edges, further layers might detect more complex structures.
+This ability to learn spatial hierarchies from raw data gives CNNs their power.
+It allows them to detect complex objects in images by combining simpler features from the earlier layers.

+#### Advantages of CNNs

+- **Parameter Sharing**: A feature detector (filter) that's useful in one part of the image can be useful in another part of the image {cite}`krizhevsky2012imagenet`.
+- **Sparsity of Connections**: In each layer, each output value depends only on a small number of input values, making the computation more efficient.

+#### Basic Code Implementation

+Below, you'll find a basic Convolutional Neural Network (CNN) structure implemented in TensorFlow.
+Treat this as a foundational blueprint for your subsequent implementations.
 ### Random Forests (RF)
 ### Vision Transformer (ViT)
 ## Unsupervised K-Means Clustering